More about Goran

-For people, what I offered were not just dance classes or workshops, but an artistic experience, improvisational dance practice, the training of the Body-Mind-Spirit through dance, therapy, personal growth, spiritual practice, fun.
+For people, what I offered were not just dance classes or workshops, but an artistic experience, improvisational dance practice, the training of the Body-Mind-Spirit through dance, therapy, healing, personal growth, spiritual practice, fun.

 The modalities, tools, and principles can be applied to any kind of teaching or facilitating situations and to any students & clients and their level of understanding of dance.

 During the process, I learned that I love working on the following topics: dance improvisation, contact improvisation, artistic creation, being fully present, group consciousness, body-mind-spirit, group dynamics, therapy, leadership skills, team building, synergy, alchemy, personal and professional growth.

 I’ve devoted my life to bring embodiment, dance, improvisation, creation, transformation, empowerment, healing, and freedom, helping people to become that 2.0 version of themselves.